azahast/Rundeck/README.md

 # Rundeck

-##This repo will be used to create jobs, utilities used on Rundeck
+##This repo will be used to create jobs, tasks and utilities used on Rundeck

 --https://rundeck.org--